 - Facilitate projects and activities that will reduce traffic, fuel consumption, and air pollution near schools.

-Our vision is for more children to safely walk or bicycle to school on a regular basis.
-Whether they are initiated through Federal, state or local funding sources, SRTS programs provide an opportunity to make walking and bicycling to school a safe and routine activity for future generations of schoolchildren.
-Our mission is to support SRTS programs in such a way that communities are motivated and able to sustain these programs beyond the extent of dedicated Federal funds.
+Whether they are initiated through federal, state or local funding sources, SRTS programs provide an opportunity to make walking and bicycling to school a safe and routine activity for future generations of school children.
+The National Center's mission is to support SRTS programs in such a way that communities are motivated and able to sustain these programs beyond the extent of dedicated federal funds.

-The work of the NCSRTS encompasses five core functions:
+The work of the National Center encompasses five core functions:

-- This represents the National Center’s commitment to create capacity for the Federal Safe Routes to School program.
-This is accomplished through our web sites, online resource guide, tip sheets, listservs, and other means of communicating current information, research findings and best practices for audiences ranging from the general public to the SRTS state coordinators.
+- This represents the National Center's commitment to create capacity for the federal Safe Routes to School program.
+This is accomplished through its Web sites, online resource guide, tip sheets, listserv, and other means of communicating current information, research findings and best practices for audiences ranging from the general public to the SRTS State Coordinators.

 - The training function works hand in hand with technical assistance.
-The NCSRTS has developed a series of courses and instructor trainings to address the various training needs of the states and communities.
+The National Center has developed courses and an instructor training to address the various educational needs of the states and communities.
 The National Center has dedicated funds to provide two free trainings per state over a five year period as well as increasing access to training opportunities by expanding web-based options.

-- This encompasses the NCSRTS work to encourage demand for the SRTS programs and includes marketing targeted toward parents, students, schools, communities and state governments.
-At the heart of the marketing activities is our support for International Walk to School Day.
-The NCSRTS serves as national coordinator for U.S. events, and hosts the web site for the international movement.
+- This encompasses the National Center's work to build demand for SRTS and includes marketing targeted toward parents, students, schools, communities and state governments.
+At the heart of the marketing activities is support for International Walk to School Day.
+The National Center serves as national coordinator for U.S. events, and hosts the Web site for the international movement.

 About the National Center for Safe Routes to School